srinath1510/browserbud-chrome-extension/README.md

 # BrowserBud Chrome Extension

 An intelligent Chrome extension that enables seamless note-taking and knowledge processing while browsing the web.
-BrowserBud automatically captures selected text, processes it through an AI pipeline, and transforms your collected information into structured knowledge. **Process captured notes with BrowserBud AI pipeline: https://github.com/srinath1510/BrowserBud**
+BrowserBud captures selected text, processes it through an AI pipeline, and transforms your collected information into structured knowledge. **Process captured notes with BrowserBud AI pipeline: https://github.com/srinath1510/BrowserBud**

 ## Features